kuglimon/molokki/rojekti/README.md

 ## Differences

-Made with rust.
-Ships with one binary with everything statically linked, simple installation and no gems/ruby to manage.
+* ships with one binary with everything statically linked
+* simple installation and no gems/ruby/runtime to manage
+* faster, Starting new sessions is around 50% faster
+* not all commands exist or work the same way
+* templates subjectively easier to debug

 Ruby startup time is not awesome.
 While it's not the end of the world it does feel annoying.
-Just listing the command help takes closer to 100ms.
-There's probably room for improvement as well.
-Starting new sessions is around 50% faster but it's still too slow.
+Just the `list` the command help takes closer to 100ms on a beefy desktop.

-Certain commands don't exist and some are different.
-For example `start` is a combination of `new` and `start` in `tmuxinator`.

-Shell script templates it renders are more readable and easier to debug.
+Shell script templates have debugging support and generally try to have less variation.
+More checks are done on the scripts rather than executing shell commands from Ruby before template generation.

 ## Requirements